andrew-johnson-4/andrew-johnson-4/README.md

 However, interestingly, these two rules can't be meaningfully unified;
 the result of both rules used simultaneously leads immediately to zero information gain (bottom).

+## derivation of Cannot Determine Color

+For a term to be ambiguous, at least the domain or range must be ambiguous.
+If both the domain and range are known, then there is no ambiguity.
+The problem arises when a triangle is formed by the ambiguous binding.
+It then becomes impossible to reduce the ambiguity to a single candidate; you always end up with at least two candidates.